YoranBrondsema/yoranbrondsema/content/post/20190610-sharpe-ratio-analysis-of-my-portfolio.md

 {{< figure src="/images/sharpe-ratio-evolution.png" caption="Evolution of the Sharpe ratio year to year." >}}

-It seems to follow the trend of the markets as a whole, which makes sense, since the Sharpe ratio is based on the annual returns after all.
+It seems to follow the trend of the markets as a whole, which makes sense since the Sharpe ratio is based on the annual returns after all.
 For instance, during the financial crisis of 2007-2008, the Sharpe ratio was negative because the markets were down by almost 50%.